AcademySoftwareFoundation/OpenColorIO/docs/userguide/baking_luts.rst

 Alternatively the config can be specified as a command-line argument to the ociobakelut command, ``--iconfig ~/path/to/spi-vfx/config.ocio``

-These examples will use the `spi-vfx` config, specifically the following colorspaces
+These examples will use the :ref:`config-spivfx` config, specifically the following colorspaces

 * ``lnf`` - scene-referred linear light colorspace (reference colorspace)